Sympathetic Character: 10 Writing Techniques That Make Readers Care

 Don’t believe me?
 Ever seen an episode of House?

-Not a warm or fluffy character, Dr. House nevertheless earns our grudging respect and we find ourselves caring about him more and more as the series continues.
+Not a warm or fluffy character, Dr. House nevertheless earns our grudging respect with his expertise, and we find ourselves caring about him more and more as the series continues.

 How about James Bond?
 Indiana Jones?
 These guys are clearly supreme in their chosen arenas.
 We can’t help but like them and care about what happens to them.